caseymcgon/NFLPlayoffFantasyFootball/README.md

 - Added some additional data analysis (actually compute "standings" table & find the optimal team's scoring)

 ### 2024: Back to Streamlit
+- Created a multpage app to host all things for the project, as opposed to individual smaller web apps
-- changed from a .venv to conda
+- Changed from a .venv to conda (NFL_conda_environment.yml)
-- Added yearly_settings.jso (config files) to make new years less work to maintain
+- Added yearly_settings.json (config files), ui_utils.py (custom streamlit funcs), and scraping_utils.py (custom webscraping funcs) to make future Casey happy (aka: enhance maintainability)
+-

 ###### TODO (This Year)

-- sign in to git!!

 - determine if I should use nflscrapy or go back to scraping myself

+- Q: How to split teams that won from those that lost, automatically, each week

---> Check that basic setup works for 2024
+--> Check that basic setup works for 2024 (write to & read from Google API)

 - differentiate WC_scrape.py from streamlit_results.py -- why both?
 Maybe have 1 be a file of functions, the other calls those functions

-- L113 of streamlit_form.py: remove hard-coding (base it on dt v. deadline)
+- L113 of streamlit_form.py: remove hard-coding (base it on dt v. deadline) -- see L42 of ui_utils

 - Add very basic testing